Aaronlalala/CS-420-Parallel-Programming/Lecture 3 Caches.md

 ## Direct Mapping

 Each block of memory can be one-to-one mapped to exactly one cache set.
 It is simplest and fastest.
-But it has the least flexibility and will increase cache conflicts, resulting decrease cache hit rate.
+But it has the least flexibility.
+Multiple memory could be mapped to the same block.
+Thus, data is often overwritten.

 [Example](https://www.youtube.com/watch?v=RqKeEIbcnS8)